"False"

 Bio4Energy

 Strategic research area Bio4Energy is a research environment that develops methods and tools for conducting sustainable and efficient biorefinery.
 Umeå University, Luleå University of Technology and the Swedish University of Agricultural Sciences are academic partners.
-Researchers from RISE Energy Technology Center, RISE Innventia and RISE Processum also take part.
+Researchers from RISE Research Institutes of Sweden also take part; Energy Technology Center, the former Innventia and Processum Biorefinery Cluster being the most active.

 World-leading research on energy, materials and chemicals